Dear Twitch streamers (and you too YouTube Live & Mixer streamers) we love you. You are the content creators of the 2020s.

 This website is quite useful to search related keywords based on your own keyword and the language you have selected.

 You will see a limited amount of keywords in the Free version but it will definitely lead you in the right direction.

 - Your Competitors!

-Obviously the best source can be your own competitors!
-Search the most successful videos in your category. read the title and the description and try to figure what keywords they are trying to rank for.
+Obviously, the best source can be your own competitors!
+Search for the most successful videos in your category. read the title and the description and try to figure out what keywords they are trying to rank for.

 You will also see the tags they are using, high value!

 Another tool that will give you a score for keywords.
 Only negative point: it focuses on the US market.

 Nothing related to Uber!
 Here we are in Neil Patel, one of the big marketing gurus outside (but at least a good one!).
 Ubersuggest will allow you to look for search terms (Google focused but still useful for you) and see how much people have searched for a keyword in a month.

 Ahh VidIQ, probably my favorite tool here.
 This is a chrome extension that you can use for free that will give you a lot of information on any videos:

 - tags used